 My mother is still in Mariupol.
 There is still no heating there, and it’s already November.
 There is no gas either, but the new government has installed windows, the cheapest ones.
 The city is in ruin.
 She calls us and cries, “I will never see you again.”

-My mother is still in Mariupol.
+Mom is still in Mariupol.
 There is still no heating there, and it’s already November.
-There is no gas either, but the new government has installed windows, the cheapest ones.
+There is no gas either, but the new authorities have installed windows, the cheapest ones.
 The city is in ruin.
-She calls us and cries, “I will never see you again.”
-We barely managed to get her the internet, now at least we can call each other.
+She calls us and constantly cries, “I will never see you again.”
+We barely managed to get her internet connection, now at least we can call each other.

-My mother had suffered four strokes, and will not be able to get to us herself.
+After having shad suffered four strokes, Mom will not be able to get to us on her own.
 And it is unclear whether they will let me into Mariupol, given my pro-Ukrainian Facebook profile.

 I still wake up at night in terror

 Some remained in Mariupol: our chef, for example.
 At first, he went to the Crimea, but the work there is only seasonal, and the prices are crazy.
-And he returned to Mariupol.
+He returned to Mariupol.
 He admitted he had realized that things are bad, but to such an extent...
-It is a ghost town, if you see one whole house, you are surprised because you walk through the ruins all day.
-Their house got under attack, there is a hole in the ceiling.
-Fortunately, the neighbors gave this guy the keys to their apartment in another apartment block.
+It is a ghost town, if you see one house, intact you are surprised because you walk through the ruins all day.
+His building had been hit, there was a hole in the ceiling.
+Fortunately, the neighbors gave this guy the keys to their apartment in another building.